inon-peled/dtu_visualization_d3_course/project/explainer.md

 ## Motivation

-We are working with two datasets in this project, both pertaining to Manhattan, NYC:
+This project presents two datasets which pertain to Manhattan, NYC: taxi dropoffs, and big events.

-1. Taxi data: dropoffs, price, time, etc. of trips made with yello taxis in Manhattan, NYC.
-2. Big Events datas: scraped from eventful.com and timeoutworld.com.
-We focus on several selected event venues.

 The motivation for this project is to create an interactive research tool for the *machine learning for mobility* (ML^2) group at DTU Transport.
 Currently, the group does a lot of manual labor to explore correlations between changes in taxi dropoffs and big events in NYC.